shreyakapadia10/blog-by-shreya/README.md

-# blog-by-shreya
+# Flask-Web-Developement
-This blog is made with the help of Flask and Python
+ A blog created using Python and Flask